suryacharanmanigandla/Devops-project/README.md

 * Collect **application-level metrics** like API response times and failed requests.
 * Centralize logs using the **ELK Stack** (Elasticsearch, Logstash, Kibana) for more detailed observability.

----

-If you want, I can also **write a short one-paragraph version** that you can directly paste into your report or presentation — super concise and easy to explain in class.

-Do you want me to do that?